 Zhan Ziqian, Stroll About in Spring (游春图), Sui dynasty (581 – 618), is the oldest landscape of traditional style conserved in the Imperial Palace Museum in Beijing.

-The only painting that survives today from this famous painter of ancient China, Yangxin county (阳信县), Shandong province and which is a perspective arrangement of mountains drawn with a big delicacy.
+The only painting that survives today from this famous painter of ancient China, Yangxin County, Shandong province, and which is a perspective arrangement of mountains drawn with a big delicacy.

-Chinese Painting in Tang Dynasty
+Chinese Painting in the Tang Dynasty

 Chinese Tang Dynasty paintings of characters (618-907 A.D.) are distinguished for their elegance and their lively expression.
 One of them, Court Ladies Adorning Their Hair with Flowers or Court Lady with Servants painted by Zhou Fang, describes a group of ladies of the court amusing in a garden.

-The outward appearance, manners and dresses are so well sketched that their imperial family status can be easily recognized as well as their proper individuality.
+The outward appearance, manners, and dresses are so well sketched that their imperial family status can be easily recognized as well as their proper individuality.

 Zhou Fang (c.
 730-800 CE) was one of two influential painters during the mid-Tang dynasty.
 Zhou lived in the Tang capital of Chang'an, which is now modern Xi'an, during the 8th century.
 He came from a noble background and this was reflected in his works.

-Chinese Painting in Song Dynasty
+Chinese Painting in the Song Dynasty

-Zhang Zeduan's lived during the transitional period from the Northern Song to the Southern Song, and was active in the early history of the Chinese landscape art style known as shan shui.
+Zhang Zeduan's lived during the transitional period from the Northern Song to the Southern Song and was active in the early history of the Chinese landscape art style known as shan Shui.

-It’s most famous masterpiece is a wide hand scroll which gives a picture of the prosperity of Bianliang, capital of Nothern Song (960-1127): it counts 550 different people interacting with one another, each of them painted in a pictorial way.
+Its most famous masterpiece is a wide handscroll which gives a picture of the prosperity of Bianliang, capital of Nothern Song (960-1127): it counts 550 different people interacting with one another, each of them painted in a pictorial way.

-Mainly impressive, is the river boat loaded with cereal passing with difficulty under the prominent bridge of the painting, the boatmen maneuvering with all their strengths, under the eyes of the curious onlookers massed on the bridge.
+Mainly impressive is the riverboat loaded with cereal passing with difficulty under the prominent bridge of the painting, the boatmen maneuvering with all their strengths, under the eyes of the curious onlookers massed on the bridge.
 This scene is so well represented that it seems the noise is perceptible.

-Also in the masterwork, on the left, a caravan of camels rides proudly to the animated centre of the city; a reflection of the nuances of class structure and the many hardships of urban life.
+Also in the masterwork, on the left, a caravan of camels rides proudly to the animated center of the city; a reflection of the nuances of class structure and the many hardships of urban life.

-Chinese Painting in Yuan Dynasty
+Chinese Painting in the Yuan Dynasty

-From the Yuan Dynasty onwards (1271-1368) noticeable progress became obvious in the ink depiction of landscapes, flowers and birds.
+From the Yuan Dynasty onwards (1271-1368) noticeable progress became obvious in the ink depiction of landscapes, flowers, and birds.

-Artists of this period managed to finalize new techniques of brush.
+Artists of this period managed to finalize new techniques of the brush.
 Today, multiple different schools coexist in the pictorial world of China.